undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing-phases.md

   - **[Social engineering](./../10-social-engineering/social-engineering-overview.md)**
     - E.g. you realized that there's no strict policy regarding e-mails.
 You send an e-mail for phishing scheme, gain more information when the person clicks on that link, you can then execute arbitrary code if e-mail client is old (unlikely).
     - E.g. phone-call and ask what you need: works way more than it should
-- 🤗 A lot of companies have state-of-art perimeter
+- 🤗 A lot of companies have state-of-the-art perimeter
   - inside perimeter they have very old equipment and OS
   - they don't emphasize much on security interior as they do in external
     - once you pass the perimeter, you're more likely to find something inside